asilich123/Resume_Projects/TF HUB:FUN - ML Neural Style Transfer/README.md

 **Highlighted Abilities:** TF Hub, Python, TensorFlow, NumPy, MatplotLib, Jupyter, and an understanding of Tensors, Arrays, and basic ML Computer Vision.

 **Notes:** Feel free to download and play around with it yourself.
-The file contains descriptive documentation that'll walk you through how it works and how to create your own style transfered images.
+The file contains hand-written descriptive documentation that'll walk you through how it works and how to create your own style transferred images.

 Check below for style transfer examples!